-Our weld troubleshooting services include inspection/ analysis of welded structures, providing repair solutions to manufacturing and field welding issues – keeping you compliant to AWS and other relevant Codes.
+We perform weld troubleshooting services, including inspection/ analysis, providing repair solutions to manufacturing and field welding issues – keeping you compliant to AWS and other relevant Codes.

 These services include weld testing & analysis, joint analysis, weld procedure specification & qualification, as well as (weld distortion/ cracking /corrosion/ fatigue) troubleshooting, weld failure analysis, and repair of noncompliant issues.

 - Weld Troubleshooting & Repair of a Heater with Limited Fatigue Life

 - Weld Consulting on a Hydroelectric Shaft Exhibiting Flaws

 - Weld Failure Analysis on Cracked Tube to Tubesheet Welds on Chemical Reactor

 - Welding Procedures Used to Attach Appendages to P91 Heavy Wall Pipe

 - Structural Analysis & Redesign on a Cracked 1,400 Ton Hydraulic Press

 - Design/ Application of Weld Overlay on a Refinery Vessel

 See Portfolio to read about more projects.